-- 4. By default, the system searches for faces using the identification threshold 0.75.
+- By uploading a photo.
+It will be displayed in the Photo area.
+If there are multiple faces in the image, select the one of your interest. - 4.
+By default, the system searches for faces using the identification threshold 0.75.
 If necessary, set your own value using the Threshold filter. - 5.
-(Optional) Specify a group of cameras, camera and a time period within which the event occurred.

-- 6. Specify the maximum number of dossiers in the search results. - 7.
+(Optional) Specify a group of cameras, camera and a time period within which the event occurred. - 6.
+Select the method for ordering the search results: by confidence (similarity between faces) or date. - 7.
+Specify the maximum number of dossiers in the search results. - 8.
 Click Search.
 You will see the search results appear below.
 For each face found, the matching confidence level is provided.